 A student is classified as a Maine resident or non-resident for tuition purposes at the time of admission to the college.
 No student, once having been identified as a non-resident student, is eligible for resident classification unless he/she has been a bonafide domiciliary of the state for at least one year immediately prior to registration for the term for which resident status is claimed.
-If the student is enrolled for a full academic program, as defined by the College, it will be assumed that the student is in Maine for educational purposes and that the student is not in Maine to establish a domicile as a permanent resident; thus, the burden will be on the student to prove that s/he has established a Maine domicile by the time of such registration.
+The burden will be on the student to prove that s/he has established a Maine domicile by the time of such registration.
 The domicile of a student who is claimed as a dependent for tax purposes follows that of the parents or legally appointed guardian of the student.